Tesla Police Cars

 Economic benefits: The reduction in operational costs & total costs of ownership show responsible use of taxpayer money.

-This also helps in the long run to reduce the overall vehicle budget of the police force, allowing additional funds to be spent on additional training, community outreach programs, and more.
+This also helps in the long run to reduce the vehicle budget of the police force, allowing more funds to be spent on additional training, community outreach programs, and more.

 Noise reduction: Electric vehicles like Teslas are significantly quieter than vehicles with traditional internal combustion engines.